Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-AspNetMVC.md

 * Familiarity with OAuth concepts.
 * An Office 365 account.
 * A Microsoft Azure tenant for app registration.
+  > Note:  The [readme](https://github.com/OfficeDev/O365-AspNetMVC-Unified-API-Connect) for this sample contains more detail about how to obtain an Office 365 account and so on in the prerequisites section.

 ## Overview